LispCookbook/cl-cookbook/dates_and_times.md

 CL-USER> (decode-universal-time (get-universal-time))
 ~~~

-Here is an example of how to use these functions in a program:
+Here is an example of how to use these functions in a program (but frankly, use the `local-time` library instead):

 ~~~lisp
 CL-USER> (defconstant *day-names*